websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/portal-properties.md

 ### Example 2: Adding a Properties File

 You can add a properties file for a specific environment, such as a development environment.
-This allows you to keep your `portal-ext.properties` as is, while overriding properties or adding environment-specific properties.
+This allows you to keep your `portal-ext.properties` as is, while adding or overriding properties to create an environment-specific configuration.
 Here are the steps:

-1. Create an arbitrary properties file (e.g., `portal-development.properties`) for your environment and add environment-specific properties to it:
+1. Create an arbitrary extension file (e.g., `portal-development.properties`) for your environment and add environment-specific properties to it:

     ```properties
     mail.session.jndi.name=mail/DevMailSession
     ```

-1. Include the new properties file in your properties file list by adding this entry to the top of your `portal-ext.properties` file:
+1. Include the new extension file in your properties file list by adding the following entry to the top of your `portal-ext.properties` file:

     ```properties
     include-and-override=portal-development.properties